-The Mossbourne Federation pays full regard to the statutory guidance for schools and colleges 'Keeping Children Safe in Education (2020) - Part Three: Safer Recruitment' including the addition that Section 128 checks also apply to departmental heads and governors.
+The Mossbourne Federation pays full regard to the statutory guidance for schools and colleges 'Keeping Children Safe in Education (2023) - Part Three: Safer Recruitment' including the addition that Section 128 checks also apply to departmental heads and governors.
 We also acknowledge that 'Disqualification by Association 2018' now only applies in domestic settings and not schools.
 Relevant people include, anyone working with children of reception age or younger, and children between five and eight years old in an out of school setting e.g. breakfast clubs or afterschool care, this includes managers who are responsible for the staff that directly supervise the children.
-All relevant staff are required to complete the 'Federation Early Years Disqualification Disclaimer Form' (appendix 6).
+All relevant staff are required to complete the 'Federation Early Years Disqualification Disclaimer Form' (appendix 5).

 We ensure that all appropriate measures are applied in relation to everyone who works in a Mossbourne Academy and who is therefore likely to be perceived and experienced by the children as a safe and trustworthy adult.
 This includes volunteers, supervised volunteers and staff employed by contractors.
-Safer recruitment practice includes scrutinising applicants, verifying identity and academic/vocational qualifications, obtaining professional references, checking previous employment history and ensuring that a candidate has the health and physical capacity for the job.
+Safer recruitment practice includes scrutinising applicants, conducting online searches, verifying identity and academic/vocational qualifications, obtaining professional references, checking previous employment history and ensuring that a candidate has the health and physical capacity for the job.
 It also includes undertaking interviews and checks with the Disclosure and Barring Service (DBS) and additional checks for individuals who have lived or worked outside the UK.
+Candidates are informed that these checks will be carried out.
 Each academy within the Mossbourne Federation keeps an up to date Single Central Record.